Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-08.md

 What is happening here?
 Answer: Reflection.

-Reflection is a CS concept that describes how a program or structure can modify its structure to display its internal state, or you could say "reflect" it's internal state.
+Reflection is a CS concept that describes how a program or structure can modify its structure to display its internal state, or you could say "reflect" it's an internal state.

 The `HelloWorld` class stores a property `this._name`.
 This holds the extra message the component can display.